patrickjuchli/basic-ftp/README.md

 `download(writableStream, remoteFilename, startAt = 0): Promise<Response>`

 Download a file with a given filename from the current working directory and pipe its data to a writable stream.
 You may optionally start at a specific offset, for example to resume a cancelled transfer.

+---

+`ensureDir(remoteDirPath): Promise<void>`

+Make sure that the given `remoteDirPath` exists on the server, creating all directories as necessary.
+The working directory is at `remoteDirPath` after calling this method.

 `clearWorkingDir(): Promise<void>`